vincentvbh/shadowfax/README.md

 ## Additional notes on the scripts

 - `clean_up.sh`: Clean up all the generated files.
-- `package_artifact.sh`: Create a standalone `.zip` file with all the generated files and `github`-associated files removed.
+- `package_artifact.sh`: Create a standalone `.zip` file with all the generated files and `git`-associated files removed.
 - `make_bench.sh`: Building and benchmarking the implementations. `cc` compiles a post-processing program converting the raw data into LaTeX commands.